Open Menu Close Menu Open Search Close Search

 Humanist Chaplain

 Anthony Cruz Pantojas was appointed Humanist Chaplain in Summer 2021.
 As Humanist Chaplain, Anthony supports the Humanist Community at Tufts (HCAT), offers pastoral care, and works alongside the University Chaplaincy team and campus partners on various interfaith, intercultural, social justice, and anti-racism initiatives.
-Anthony is a confidential resource on campus.
+Anthony s the University Chaplaincy liaison to the Africana Center, FIRST Center, Latinx Center, and Tisch Library.

 Anthony's biography.